yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

 **Note**
 Having worked on an Army Grant, I had to avoid public repositories until recently.
-I am releasing some of the work I have done now as I get the chance.
+I am releasing some of the methods I have used now as I get the chance.

 **About me**
 I’m a faculty member at Florida A&M University - Florida State University College of Engineering.
 I am an applied researcher and ML engineer.
 I am passionate about solving real life problems especially those that endanger human life such as surgery.